Skip to Content

 The Real Reason for Double-Booked Surgeries

-While the "benefits" of a surgeon running two rooms are said by proponents to be an increase in efficiency, productivity and potential to treat more patients, the primary reason is lower costs for the surgical facility.
+While the "benefits" of a surgeon running two rooms are said by proponents to be an increase in efficiency, productivity, and potential to treat more patients, the primary reason is lower costs for the surgical facility.
 Hospitals are increasingly allowing surgeons to run two rooms because it cuts down on costs.
 The risks, however, may far outweigh the benefits, as patients are putting their life into the hands of another.

 Were You a Victim of Medical Malpractice?